Safety and Injury Prevention

 For sledding and ice-skating

-Although there are not helmets designed specifically for these sports, the Consumer Product Safety Commission advises that wearing a helmet is better than not wearing one at all.
-Choose from these helmets that meet the following safety standards:
+Although there are not helmets designed specifically for these sports, the American Academy of Pediatrics advises that wearing a helmet is better than not wearing one at all.
+Choose a helmet that meets one of the following safety standards:

 - Bike helmet: CPSC, ASTM F1447, Snell B-90/95 or N-94*